Combinatorial knot Floer homology and cyclic double branched covers: Introduction

-Let $\t T$ be the surface obtained by gluing together $m$ copies of the torus $T^2$ (where $T^2$ is the torus which describes the grid diagram $\D$ of $K$) along branch cuts connecting $X$ and $O$ in each column.
-Denoted the copies by $T_0, \dots, T_{m-1}$.
-Whenever $X$ is above $O$, glue the left side of the branch cut in $T_k$ to the right side of the same cut in $T_{k+1}$; if the $O$ is above $X$, then glue the left side of the branch cut in $T_k$ to the right side of the same cut in $T_{k-1}$ (indices modulo $m$).
-The projection map $\pi :\t T \rightarrow T$ is an $m$-fold cyclic branched cover, branched around the basepoints.
-Each $\alpha$ and $\beta$ circle in $T^2$ bounds a disk in $S^3-K$ so each of them has $m$ distinct lifts to $\Sigma_m(K)$.
+The construction of a nice Heegaard diagram for $(\Sigma_m (K),\t K)$, described in \cite{L} is as follows: Let $T^2$ be the torus which describes the grid diagram $G$ of $K$.
+First isotope $K$ so that it lies in $H_{\A}$, the handlebody corresponding to $\A$ curves.
+Next let $F$ be a Seifert surface that is contained entirely in a ball in $H_{\A}$.
+We can see, after isotoping back both of $K$ and $F$ to $H_{\B}$, that the intersections of $F$ with $T^2$ are the vertical lines that connect the $X$ and the $O$ in each column in $G$.
+We define $\t T$ to be the surface obtained by gluing together $m$ copies of $T^2$, denoted by $T_0, \dots, T_{m-1}$, along the branch cuts connecting the pairs of $X$ and $O$ in each column such that whenever $X$ is above $O$, the left side of the branch cut in $T_k$ is glued to the right side of the same cut in $T_{k+1}$; if the $O$ is above the $X$, then glue the left side of the branch cut in $T_k$ to the right side of the same cut in $T_{k-1}$ (indices modulo $m$).
+The projection map $\pi :\t T \rightarrow T^2$ is an $m$-fold cyclic branched cover, branched over the basepoints.
+Each $\alpha$ and $\beta$ circle in $T^2$ bounds a disk away from branch points in $S^3-K$ so each of them has $m$ distinct lifts to $\Sigma_m(K)$, the $m$-fold cyclic branched cover.
 Each lift of each $\alpha$ circle intersects exactly one lift of each $\beta$ circle.
-This can be shown as in Figure~\ref{grid} with $m$ disjoint grids.
-Denote by $\t \B _{j}^{i}$ for $i=0, 1$ and $j=0, \dots, n-1$ the vertical arcs, call the arcs which has intersection with $\t \B _{0}^{i}$, $\t \A _{j}^{i}$.
-We call each horizontal line in each grid an \emph{$\alpha$ line}, which consists of distinct segments of different lifts of an $\alpha$ circle.
-Let us denote this Heegaard diagram by $\t \D$.
+This can be shown as in Fig.~\ref{grid} with $m$ disjoint \emph{grids}.
+Denote by $\t \B _{j}^{i}$ for $i=0, \dots, m-1$ and $j=0, \dots, n-1$ the vertical arcs, and denote by $\t \A _{j}^{i}$ the arc which has intersection with $\t \B _{0}^{i}$.
+Let us denote this Heegaard diagram by $\t G=(\t T,\t{\bm{\A}},\t{\bm{\B}},\O, \X)$, where $\t{\bm{\A}}$ and $\t{\bm{\B}}$ are the lifts of ${\bm{\A}}$ and ${\bm{\B}}$ to $\t T$.
+In the figures for $m=2$, we draw the lifts with superscript zero (i.e. $\t\A^0_i$ and $\t\B^0_j$) with solid lines, and the lifts with superscript one (i.e. $\t\A^1_i$ and $\t\B^1_j$) with dashed lines.

-Denote by $\RR_\D$ the set of embedded rectangles in $T$ which do not contain any basepoints and whose left and right edges are arcs of $\B$ circles and whose upper and lower edges are arcs of $\A$ circles.
-Each rectangle in $\RR_\D$ has $m$ disjoint lifts to $\t T$ (possibly passing through the branch cuts); denote the set of such lifts by $\RR$ for convenience.
+Denote by $\RR(G)$ the set of embedded rectangles in $T^2$ which do not contain any basepoints and whose left and right edges are arcs of $\B$ circles and whose upper and lower edges are arcs of $\A$ circles.
+Each rectangle in $\RR(G)$ has $m$ disjoint lifts to $\t T$ (possibly passing through the branch cuts), denote the set of such lifts by $\RR(\t G)$.